imfriendly/ToggleWebHelper/README.md

 # ToggleWebHelper

+Program that disables SteamWebHelper.exe so it uses less ram and uses less cpu cycles.

 Inspiration from https://github.com/Aetopia/NoSteamWebHelper

 Adds a system tray icon so you can disable and enable it within games to use to invite friends/receive steam invites instead of having it permanently disabled.